meetakinkunmi/Chi-square-Analysis-of-Direct-Marketing-Campaign-of-Portuguese-Banking-Institution/README.md

 |p-value        |3.337122e-172      |
 |df             |1.100000e+01       |

-- **Decision:** Since p-value (0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that there is an association between the job type of customers and customers decision to subscribe to Term Deposit.
+- **Decision:** Since p-value ($X^2 = 836.11$, df=11, p-value=0.00) < 0.05, we therefore fail to accept the null hypothesis and conclude that there is an association between the job type of customers and their decision to subscribe to Term Deposit.
+This shows that job type can significantly influence customer decision to subscribe to term deposit.

-**Objective 3:** Determine if there is an association between the marital status of clients and clients subscribing to Term Deposit
+**Objective 3:** Determine if there is an association between the marital status of customers and subscribing to Term Deposit

 **Hypothesis**

-- H<sub>0</sub>: There is no association between marital status of customers and customers subscribing to Term Deposit
+- H<sub>0</sub>: There is no association between marital status of customers and subscribing to Term Deposit

-- H<sub>1</sub>: Tere is an association between marital status of customers and customers subscribing to Term Deposit
+- H<sub>1</sub>: Tere is an association between marital status of customers and subscribing to Term Deposit

 ![Sample Plot](plots/obj3_plot1.png)